 Meera Remani, the leadership and executive coach, sits down with She Sight to speak about what we are doing that is preventing us from reaching our full potential.

-I am currently a leadership and executive coach, which means that I work with people in leadership positions incorporates as well as entrepreneurial roles.
-In essence what I help them do is explore their true potential and reach successes or goals that they have been aiming towards, not just in the professional space, but also in terms of personal satisfaction, well-being, relationships etc. I am originally from Kerala, India and I am an engineer and after that, I did my MBA at IIM Lucknow, after which I have been traversing the globe.
+I am currently a leadership and executive coach, which means that I work with people in leadership positions as well as entrepreneurial roles.
+In essence what I help them do is explore their true potential and reach successes or goals that they have been aiming towards, not just in the professional space, but also in terms of personal satisfaction, well-being, relationships, etc. I am originally from Kerala, India and I am an engineer after that, I did my MBA at IIM Lucknow, after which I have been traversing the globe.

-I’ve worked in several different countries, for example, the USA, India, Poland, Germany for companies like Amazon and Procter and Gamble.
+I’ve worked in several different countries, for example, the USA, India, Poland, and Germany for companies like Amazon and Procter and Gamble.
 And in between all of this is when I realized my love for working with people and I wanted to make that a predominant part of my career.
 So that’s what brought me to coaching.